Our favourite places to stay on this sleepy Cebu island.

 Also read: 20 Fun Things to Do in Manila on Your Very First Trip

-Along with cities like Jakarta and Hanoi, Pasig was named one the Ambitious City Promises’ model cities.
+Pasig remains recognised globally for its climate efforts under initiatives like the Ambitious City Promises, which promote citizen-led urban sustainability in Asia.
 This initiative was put together in hopes of strengthening capacity building in local governments.
 At the same time, they aim to involve citizens in developing local climate action plans for their respective communities.

 Since my line of work is heavily integrated in promoting sustainability practices, I am proud to see my hometown trying to combat the effects of climate change.